epfl-ada/ada-2021-project-aibohphobia/README.md

 ## The dataset

-The dataset contains the quotes from the Quotebank dataset (link) for the years 2016-2020.
-Fro each quote, this dataset includes information on the speaker (along with their qid), probability of being the speaker as well as the source of the quote.
+The dataset contains the quotes from the Quotebank [dataset](https://zenodo.org/record/4277311) for the years 2016-2020.
+For each quote, this dataset includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)), probability of being the speaker as well as the source of the quote.

 ## Research questions

-Throughout this question we aim to answer a main question: "Is the representation equal between males and females in media?".
+Throughout this study we aim to answer a main question: "Is the representation equal between males and females in media?".
 In order to answer this complex question, we have identified the following research questions which will guide us in the project:

 - How does the distribution of quotes based on gender vary across countries?
 - How does the distribution of quotes based on gender vary across topics?